-As can be seen in Figure 4.8, the local (Figure 4.8a) and global (Figure 4.8b) experiments portray consistent results: the task space entropy is larger for a stronger NSR.
+As can be seen in Figure 4.8, local (Figure 4.8a) and global (Figure 4.8b) portray consistent results: the task space entropy is larger for a stronger NSR.
 However, the entropy gain for NSR over 90 % is only marginal.

-To understand, how NSR influences exploration qualitatively, Figure 4.9 shows the endeffector traces for 0 % and 90 % NSR using the same random seed.
-The trace resulting from 90 % NSR shows higher end-effector velocities and, hence, explores more areas of the task space, which explains the increased global entropy.
+Figure 4.9 shows the end-effector traces for 0 % and 90 % NSR using the same random seed.
+The trace of the 90 % sampling shows higher end-effector velocities and, hence, explores more areas of the task space, which explains the increased global entropy.